Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Cross-Level Algorithms and Optimizations

-\MyPara{Support symbolic expressions in parameter signatures.} Besides symbolic variables, we also support arithmetic expressions in function parameter annotations.
-This capability is important to simplify operator fusion and other cross-function transformations in dynamic shape settings. \autoref{fig:approach:fuse-with-symbolic-args} provides an example of such a case.
+\MyPara{Support symbolic expressions in parameter annotations.} Besides symbolic variables, we support general arithmetic expressions in function parameter annotations, which is an important capability to simplify operator fusion and other transformations across subgraph functions in dynamic shape settings. \autoref{fig:approach:fuse-with-symbolic-args} provides an example of such a case.
 This example intends to fuse two intermediate operators, \texttt{add} and \texttt{relu}.
-The problem is that both intermediate values contain an expression $2 \times n$.
+However, both intermediate values contain an expression $2 \times n$.
 A na\"ive approach would create a new function with parameters \texttt{x} and \texttt{y} that have shape $(2n,)$, but $n$ is nowhere supplied.
-To overcome this problem, the operator fusion pass will pass an extra parameter $s$ that is bound to the runtime value of $n$.
-Passing an extra symbolic argument is a common pattern we use when designing passes that lift out function regions and recombine.
-This approach also enables us to preserve complicated symbolic relation checks~(e.g., a shape of $(n+1, n/2)$) at run time.
+To address this problem, the operator fusion pass passes an extra parameter $s$ which is bound to the runtime value of $n$.
+Passing extra symbolic arguments is a common pattern we use when designing passes that lift out function regions and recombine.

-The above three principles strike a balance between the need for symbolic information and the complexity of deduction and checking.
-They make global symbolic shape tracking feasible for common machine learning use cases and bring opportunities for dynamic shape--aware optimizations.
+These three principles strike a balance between the need for symbolic information and the deduction complexity.
+They make global symbolic shape tracking feasible for common machine learning use cases and create opportunities for dynamic shape--aware optimizations.